racodond/sonar-gherkin-plugin/README.md

  * Given steps should follow a regular expression
  * Given/When/Then steps should be defined in the right order
  * Lines should not end with trailing whitespaces
+ * Missing data table column should be added
  * Only tags from the whitelist should be used
  * Scenarios should not contain too many steps
  * Scenarios that do not define any step should be removed